karatelabs/karate/karate-netty/README.md

 A map-like' object of all query-string parameters and the values will always be an array.
 The built-in convenience function [`paramExists()`](#paramexists) is what you would use most of the time.

 ## `requestParts`
-File-uploads can be handled using this.
+This can be used to handle file-upload use-cases.
 If the incoming request is a multipart, this variable will be set and it is a `Map` of `List`-s.
-For example if a file was in the request under the name `myFile`, you can get the details like this:
+For example - if a file was in the request under the name `myFile`, you can get the details like this:

 ```cucumber
 Scenario: pathMatches('/v1/upload/excel')